Homemade GPS tracker on Arduino. The best GPS trackers for cars (beacons)

 Hardware

-My GPS module has 6 pins: GND, Vin, Tx, Rx and again GND.
-The sixth output is not connected anywhere.
-The GND pin is connected to the body on the Arduino, Vin is connected to the +5V bus on the Arduino, Tx is connected to pin 10 on the Arduino, and the Rx pin is not connected anywhere, since we will not send any messages to the GPS module.
+My GPS module has 6 pins: GND, Vin, Tx, Rx and GND again.
+The sixth pin is not connected anywhere.
+The GND pin is connected to the case on the Arduino, Vin is connected to the +5V bus on the Arduino, Tx is connected to pin 10 on the Arduino, and the Rx pin is not connected anywhere, since we will not send any messages to the GPS module.
 My module transmits satellite data using the RS-232 interface at 4800 bps, which is received by the Arduino on pin 10.

 GPS module EM-411